We’re hiring digital talent: join our award-winning team

 This could be your next big move.
 Join our 800-strong global digital tribe to work on needle-shifting, award-winning digital and social campaigns for clients from NGOs to mobile and automotive leaders (see below for examples of what we’ve been up to recently in London and Stockholm).

 The world is changing, fast.
 The lines between communications, media and technology are blurring.
 Our heritage in earned media puts us in a brilliant position to orchestrate innovative, engaging and impactful digital and social strategy and creative execution.
-In fact, we’re the 2016 EMEA Digital Consultancy of the Year, according to The Holmes Report.
+In fact, we’re the current EMEA Digital Consultancy of the Year, according to The Holmes Report and were named Digital Agency of the Year at the 2017 PRCA Digital Awards.

 We’re in demand, so we’re hiring more digital talent at all levels: account management; social media creative, copywriting, community management and asset production; data, analytics and paid media; and digital strategy.
-For all vacancies, click here and search for ‘London’ – if you would like to discuss in more detail please contact Melanie Waters on +44 20 7067 0598 or at email@example.com.
+For all vacancies, click here and search for ‘London’ – if you would like to discuss in more detail please contact Billy Ruggles on +44 20 7861 0764 or at email@example.com.

 If you love digital and social as much as we do, and you fancy working for the most Cannes Lions-winning PR agency in the world, come and talk to us.
 And if you’d like to explore our digital thought leadership, there’s loads of great content on our EMEA blog.